maginc/MotoTracker/README.md

-# Moto Tracker is minimalistic app for tracking your ride
+# Moto Tracker is minimalistic app for tracking your rides

 Moto Tracker offers tracking your route and basic information about it. </br>
 Such as maximum - averages speed, route length and duration.</br>